MazGanos/mastardet-challenge/write-up.md

 ![image](https://user-images.githubusercontent.com/69927215/90821787-21a18d80-e33c-11ea-822b-dc12d13b29e0.png)

-We are getting a password prompt for root@cyberwizards I tried throwing few random passowrds like: root, toor, password, etc. And it did not work.
+We are getting a password prompt for root@cyberwizards I tried throwing a few random passowords like: root, toor, password, etc. And it did not work.

 Next I tried looking at the binaries as it's a binary challenge.